robrich/kubernetes-hands-on-workshop/19-Bonus/README.md

 We've pushed the images both to Azure Container Registry and to Docker Hub.
 Note that the only difference in image names is locally the image is `frontend:0.1`, on Docker Hub, it's `USERNAME/frontend:0.1` and on Azure Container Registry the image is named `REGISTRY.azcr.io/frontend:0.1`.

-Your task: modify the deployment to pull the images from Docker Hub instead of from the private registry.
+Your task: modify the Kubernetes deployment to pull the images from Docker Hub instead of from the private registry.

 HTTPS